Mini’s trademark agility survives (almost) intact, useful pace, battery doesn’t eat into the cabin

 What's the verdict?

 However, the Mini asks you to understand a few home truths.
-BMW could have given it more range.
-But, that would have made it heavier, more expensive, taken longer to charge, and invade cabin space.
-So, it’s studied a lot of Mini owner data, sussed out the average Cooper S travels 26 miles a day, or around 180 miles a week, and moulded the Mini Electric’s performance to suit that brief, needing only a couple of recharges to slip into the average Mini audience’s life unnoticed.
+BMW could have given it more range and will do down the line.
+But, that will likely make it heavier and more expensive, with longer charging times and less cabin space.
+For this first proper production attempt it studied a lot of Mini owner data, sussed out the average Cooper S travels 26 miles a day, and moulded the Mini Electric’s performance to suit that brief, needing only a couple of recharges to slip into the average Mini audience’s life unnoticed.

-It feels like a strong addition to the Mini family.
-We’ve always championed the weight-saving, space-giving packaging of the BMW i3, but it’s not been the sales dead-cert the investment required, so now it’s over to Mini to see if the conventional approach can do the numbers.
+It's a strong addition to the Mini family.
+We’ve always championed the weight-saving, space-giving packaging of the now retired BMW i3, so now it’s over to Mini to see if the conventional approach can do the numbers.